 The opposite side of the breech assembly is shown here.
 An elevation handwheel was available on each side of the weapon.
 (Picture from TM 9-752 3-inch Gun Motor Carriage M10.)

 The turret of this vehicle is traversed to the right, and this view is looking through the turret into the hull.
-The fighting compartment floor is green, while white the hull floor and assistant driver's seat can be seen to the left.
+The fighting compartment floor is green, while the white hull floor and assistant driver's seat can be seen to the left.
 The propellor shaft is visible just to the left of the hull floor escape hatch.
 The handwheel to the left of the image is for turret traverse, and the other is for gun elevation.

 The turret crew was provided with folding seats affixed to the turret ring.
 This seat on the turret's right side belonged to the vehicle commander.
 The gunner and loader sat on the turret's left side.
 Stowage for 3" ammunition can be seen in the hull.